-On this regional public affairs program, St. Paul attorney Medora Perlman and Calvin Clark of the Citizens League look at a recent report by the Citizens League for better use of parking facilities to encourage greater patronage of downtown areas, less suburban sprawl, and a warning against public operation of parking ramps.
-Perlman and Clark answer listener questions.
+On this regional public affairs program, St. Paul attorney Medora Perlman; and Calvin Clark of the Citizens League, look at a recent report by the Citizens League for better use of parking facilities to encourage greater patronage of downtown areas, less suburban sprawl, and a warning against public operation of parking ramps.

 Read the Text Transcription of the Audio.